-You should also double check that the seam is actually leaking as sometimes condensation in a tent can make it appear like a leak.
-In fact, if you’ve not vented your tent properly, you could even end up with a pool of water in your tent.
+You should also double-check that the seam is leaking, as sometimes condensation in a tent can make it appear like a leak.
+If you've not ventilated your tent properly, you could even end up with a pool of water in your tent.

-Another thing to note that some poly-cotton or canvas tents may have slightly leaky seams the first time out, and the material & stitching has yet to settle (well, this is what one manufacturer reported anyway).
+Another thing to note is that some poly-cotton or canvas tents may have slightly leaky seams the first time out, and the material and stitching have yet to settle.

 Fixing a small leaking seam is easy.